Skip to content

 Both Degenerative Myelopathy and Pug Myelopathy are similar: both conditions affect the back legs, the back paws can curl and knuckle and both can make your dog paralysed.

-The difference is that pug myelopathy doesn’t ultimately progress to complete body paralysis, unlike Degenerative Myelopathy which does.
-Dogs suffering from Degenerative Myelopathy have a shortened life expectancy.
-Sufferers of Pug Myelopathy can often live a normal lifespan, although with rear limb paralysis (and in some cases, urinary incontinence).
+The difference is that pug myelopathy doesn’t ultimately progress to complete body paralysis, unlike Degenerative Myelopathy, which sadly does.
+Dogs suffering from Degenerative Myelopathy have a shortened life expectancy whereas sufferers of Pug Myelopathy can often live a normal lifespan, although with rear limb paralysis (and in some cases, urinary incontinence).

 The first step, visit the vet

-So the first thing to do is to get as definite a diagnosis as possible, which your vet will do by ruling out other conditions that have similar symptoms, as well as eliminate Degenerative Myelopathy.
-Your vet will likely suggest X-Rays or an MRI scan for images of the spinal cord.
+The first thing to do is to get as definite a diagnosis as possible, which your vet will do by ruling out other conditions that have similar symptoms, this includes determining if your pug has Degenerative Myelopathy, Pug Myelopathy or a different neurological condition.
+Your vet will likely suggest X- Rays or an MRI scan for images of the spinal cord.
 A spinal tap (Cerebo Spinal Fluid test) might also be needed.
+Generally, a diagnosis of Degenerative Myelopathy is reached by ruling out all other possible neurological conditions.

 Get a gene test